Regulus Therapeutics Inc. – Consenus Indicates Potential 138.8% Upside

-Regulus Therapeutics Inc. with ticker code (RGLS) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The range between the high target price and low target price is between 2 and 0.5 with a mean TP of 1.17.
-Given that the stocks previous close was at 0.49 this would imply there is a potential upside of 138.8%.
-The 50 day MA is 0.53 and the 200 day moving average is 0.76.
-The market capitalisation for the company is $10m.
-You can visit the company’s website by visiting: http://www.regulusrx.com
+Regulus Therapeutics Inc. found using ticker (RGLS) have now 3 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 2 and 0.5 calculating the average target price we see 1.17.
+Now with the previous closing price of 0.49 this would indicate that there is a potential upside of 138.8%.
+The 50 day moving average now sits at 0.52 while the 200 day moving average is 0.76.
+The company has a market capitalisation of $10m.
+Company Website: http://www.regulusrx.com

 Regulus Therapeutics Inc., a clinical stage biopharmaceutical company, engages in the discovery and development of drugs that target microRNAs to treat a range of diseases in the United States and Europe.
 Its two lead product candidates include RG-012, an anti-miR targeting miR-21 that is in Phase II clinical trial for the treatment of Alport syndrome, a life-threatening kidney disease; and RGLS4326, an anti-miR targeting miR-17, which is in Phase I clinical trial for the treatment of autosomal dominant polycystic kidney disease.
 The company is also developing a pipeline of preclinical drug products, which include RGLS5579 to inhibit miR-10b, and Hepatitis B virus program and Non-Alcoholic Steatohepatitis program.
 Regulus Therapeutics Inc. was founded in 2007 and is headquartered in San Diego, California.